 Dana has been a private instructor since 2004.
 She has performed thousands of pitching, hitting, and slapping lessons over the years.
 She is able to provide fielding, throwing, and catching lessons as well.
 Dana trains individual teams and organizations annually.
 She graduated from North Central College in 2005 with a degree in Exercise Science and Psychology and received her nursing degree in 2008 from Morton College and is a licensed RN .
 Dana received All-CCIW, Great Lakes All-Regional, and All-Tournament honors while at NCC.
 She holds the NCC single season record for getting hit by a pitch (16), third in hitting streaks (16), twenty third in career hits (104) and ranks sixth with a single season batting average of 427.
 She was co-captain of the Cardinals her junior and senior year.
 Dana graduated from Marengo Community High School in 2001 where she was an All-Conference and All-Area shortstop.

-Kelly has been involved in coaching different levels of softball from recreational leagues to travel teams since 2005.
+Kelly joined the staff in March of 2015 and has been involved in coaching different levels of softball from recreational leagues to travel teams since 2005.
 She has provided one on one instruction, assisted at camps, and organized clinics for neighborhood softball leagues.
 After pitching 4 years of varsity softball on her high school team as well playing on an elite travel team Kelly attended Northern Illinois University and graduated in 2006 with a degree in special education.
-She has been a teacher of the visually impaired for 9 years with experience helping children aged 3-21 with special needs.
+She is a teacher of the visually impaired and has experience helping children ages 3-21 with special needs.
 She received an award in 2012 for excellence in teaching.